t-eckert/luka/log/Luka00.md

 ![The default web app created when vue create app is run.
 Text in the header reads "Welcome to Your Vue.js + TypeScript App".](./images/ImageOfDefaultGeneratedVueAppWithTypeScript.png)

+Now that I look at it.
+I feel silly that there is a `src` directory within my `src` directory.
+Maybe I shouldn't I don't know.
+Things will probably move around before we're done.

+## Azure Bound

+I work on Azure.
+That's where I'm going to put this site.
+I'm just going to follow [this tutorial](https://passos.com.au/deploying-vue-js-to-azure-static-websites/) to set it up.

+Instead of using Azure DevOps, I am using GitHub Actions.
+The YAML I wrote was a combination of the tutorial and using the [Azure/actions](https://github.com/Azure/actions) repo.

+## Design

+I created a Figma project [here](https://www.figma.com/file/rhgSHZhr0glvEwKqDv99rp/Luka?node-id=0%3A1).
+You should be able to comment on that.
+Let me know if you can't.